 - 1. Clinical education is overseen by an appropriately qualified senior academic administrator, typically an experienced naturopathic physician/doctor qualified to provide clinical instruction.
-There is sufficient administrative staffing in the clinic(s) to meet the needs of the clinical training component and effectively operate the clinic. - Clinical education takes place in healthcare clinics and/or hospitals that provide patient care in accordance with applicable local, state/provincial and federal requirements governing health and safety.
+There is sufficient administrative staffing in the clinic(s) to meet the needs of the clinical training component and effectively operate the clinic. - 2.
+Clinical education generally takes place in-person in healthcare clinics and/or hospitals that provide patient care in accordance with applicable local, state/provincial and federal requirements governing health and safety.
+However, up to 25% of patient interactions may be conducted remotely using compliant telemedicine technology, provided that the program has in place a set of policies/guidelines that define with specificity how such telemedicine interactions shall be conducted, what competencies and clinical experiences are to be attained, how supervision will be provided, and how these interactions will be documented and medical records appropriately maintained.
 Quality assurance standards and practices are in place, including evaluation of clinical outcomes. - 3.
 Clinical education is conducted in accordance with published policies on ethical behavior for students, clinical faculty, administrators and staff, and in accordance with policies and procedures on quality assurance and conflict-of-interest. - 4.
 There is sufficient patient volume for the number of student clinicians.
 Students are counted as patients for the purpose of student clinicians fulfilling patient interaction requirements only when a student seeks treatment as a regular patient for a genuine medical need. - 5.
 Sufficient resources are allocated to the clinical education component of the program to achieve its educational mission and outcomes.
 Patient-care rooms, clinical laboratories and other clinical facilities are appropriately equipped to enable students to practice the full range of naturopathic modalities, and there is access to a dispensary that supports the needs of the program. - 6.
 There are record-keeping procedures in place that fully document completion of clinical education requirements. - 7.
 The program must maintain clinical records (including, where appropriate, electronic records) of patients that are accurate, secured, backed up, complete, and kept confidential in accordance with applicable legal requirements.
 Clinical record keeping practices must conform to generally accepted standards of healthcare practice; clinical charts must be signed by the student and the supervising clinician. - 8.
-The following requirements pertain to affiliated clinical training sites at which students may fulfill a portion of the 850 hours clinical education requirement stated above: - a.
+The following requirements pertain to affiliated clinical training sites at which students may fulfill a portion of the 850 hours clinical education requirement stated above:

+- a.
 A written affiliation agreement must be in place whenever an affiliated clinical training site is not under the direct administration of the program.
-The agreement must clearly state the educational goals for the training site and the role of the student clinicians. - b.
-The program's standards, policies and procedures must be consistently applied to student clinicians regardless of the training site, and student clinicians must receive comparable educational opportunities and experiences at all sites; - The program must employ student evaluation procedures at affiliated training sites comparable to those used at the main teaching clinic, including procedures for evaluation of clinical competencies and student achievement; - d.
+The agreement must clearly state the educational goals for the training site and the role of the student clinicians. - The program's standards, policies and procedures must be consistently applied to student clinicians regardless of the training site, and student clinicians must receive comparable educational opportunities and experiences at all sites; - The program must employ student evaluation procedures at affiliated training sites comparable to those used at the main teaching clinic, including procedures for evaluation of clinical competencies and student achievement; - d.
 Instructors at affiliated sites must have a formal written arrangement with the program, and must have qualifications comparable to the program's clinical faculty and perform the same functions.